sneaknz/imagefill/README.md

 ## Requirements

 The plugin requires jQuery to be included in the page, and also the [http://imagesloaded.desandro.com](imagesloaded) plugin from David Desandro.
-A copy of the imagesloaded plugin is included with this distribution, or you can use the bundled `jquery.imageill-combined.min.js` file which already includes the plugin if you don't want to include it separately.
+A copy of the imagesloaded plugin is included with this distribution, or you can use the bundled `jquery.imageill-combined.min.js` file which already incorporates the plugin if you don't want to include it separately.

 ## Options